Ford Taunus P5: Running gear

-Power was transferred from the engine to the rear wheels via a three-speed all-synchromesh manual gear box controlled using a column-mounted lever.
+Power was transferred from the engine to the rear wheels via a three-speed all-synchromesh manual gear box controlled using a column-shift.
 A four-speed box was available as an optional extra.
 A three-speed fully automatic “Taunomatik” transmission, modelled closely on the North American "Fordomatic" was listed from May 1966, although it was nearly the end of 1966 before a few Taunus P5s thus equipped began to be delivered.

 Front disc brakes had become a standard feature on the previous model towards the end of its production run, and the P5 carried over from the P3 the combination of front disc brakes and rear drum brakes.
 Servo-assistance for the brakes was standard on the top models and optional at extra cost further down the range.

-The suspension followed what was becoming, especially for Fords in Europe, a conventional pattern, applying MacPherson struts at the front and a bream axle suspended on leaf springs at the back.
+The suspension followed what was becoming, especially for Fords in Europe, a conventional pattern, applying MacPherson struts at the front and a beam axle suspended on leaf springs at the back.
 The track was wider than on the previous models which a reporter at the time wrote was a cause of the P5's improved handling.

 The electrical system was a six-volt one, which by now was seen as old fashioned.
 12 V was introduced with the 1967 model.